LowLevelFEM

 using LowLevelFEM

-mat = material("body", E=2e5, ν=0.3)
+mat = Material("body", E=2e5, ν=0.3)

-prob = Problem([mat], type=:PlaneStress) # :Solid, :PlaneStrain, :AxiSymmetric, :HeatConduction, ...
+prob = Problem([mat], type=:PlaneStrain) # :Solid, :PlaneStress, :AxiSymmetric, :HeatConduction, ...

-bc = displacementConstraint("supp", ux=0, uy=0)
+bc = displacementConstraint("left", ux=0, uy=0)

-force = load("load", fy=-1)
+force = load("right", fy=-1)

-S = solveStress(q)
+S = solveStress(u)

 openPostProcessor()

-An alternative solution (instead of q = ..., S = ...)
+An alternative solution (instead of u = ..., S = ...)

 K = stiffnessMatrix(prob)